exadel-inc/esl/pages/views/blogs/ESL v4.0.0.md

 ### BREAKING CHANGES
   - `ESLMediaRuleList.parseTuple` arguments order changed
-  - `ESLMediaRule` no longer supports default marker, now "default" is equal "all" query
+  - `ESLMediaRule` no longer supports default marker, now "default" is equal to "all" query
   - `ESLMediaRuleList` observation callback signature changed, now it should be `EventListener`
   - `ESLMediaRuleList.prototype.default` removed as no longer default rules
-  - `ESLMediaRuleList` no longer fire events on rule change, now it's based on active valuer change
+  - `ESLMediaRuleList` no longer fires events on rule change, now it's based on active value change
   - `ESLMediaRuleList` now uses merging of all active rules to define result value, however you were still able to get the last active rule value
   - `ESLMediaRuleList.prototype.active` now returns an array of active rules_